Glatzli/ERA5_3d_visualisation/README.md

 All the plots are created beforehand locally, and are just displayed by the webpage.

-#### Note that this tool is just a first draft and definitely not fully developed!
+#### Note that this tool is just a first draft and not fully developed!

 ## Ideas for advancing:
-- change the code layout: there is one script for each plot (horizontal and each vertical) and for the webpage.
-Some lines can be saved by optimizing the code layout.
+- calculate & plot vertical wind correctly? right now it is calculated via metpy, which is assuming hydrostatic conditions on synoptic scale.
+This is not the case for such a small-scale visualization!
+-
+- add equivalent pot temp plots (with metpy calc, had problem with calculation of Td, rh sometimes > 100%, or smaller than 0!)
 - optimize the webpage display:
 - display of time in proper format (right now the plots are scrolled changed by a discreteslider using the name of the plots, f.e. the date is shown as the string by which the file is saved!)